maoberlehner/markus-oberlehner-net/content/blog/implementing-the-builder-pattern-in-vue-listings.md

 Although I can definitely see the strengths of this pattern, it feels like a foreign body in a typical Vue.js application.
 I don't think it's a pattern that you will use very often in every app you build, but rather a pattern that you only reach for in very specific situations.

 But this was only the first part of this two-part series.
-You can [follow me on Twitter](https://twitter.com/MaOberlehner) or [sign up for my newsletter](https://oberlehner.us20.list-manage.com/subscribe?u=8476a98c5640f6c7b5530ea57&id=8b26bf120b) if you don't want to miss the second part where we use this pattern to build a system for creating flexible forms.
+You can [read the second part of this article series](/blog/implementing-the-builder-pattern-in-vue-forms/) to learn more about how to use the Builder Pattern to generate highly reusable forms.

 ## References